 IARC provides a way of distinguishing quality education in the post secondary sector on a global basis.

 Through the global network, IARC members maintain communication with other educators and as such, are in many ways more aware of global trends than other institutions.
 This network also provides contacts for those colleges and their students beyond their own country.
+There are many benefits of membership - you may read more here.

 A new application for recognition will only be considered after a period of 12 months and that new application must show that any contravened requirement(s) has been corrected.
+You can read more here on our Public Protection Policy.

 It means that the institution has, on the basis of a formal submission, been judged as reputable, and of satisfying minimum criteria in the areas of administration, course content, course delivery and student assessment.